 This systematic methodology helps achieve zero quality defects by seeking out, identifying, and eliminating the root causes of all defects.
 QM takes organizational processes beyond reliability to capability.

 Early Equipment Management focuses on improved reliability and stability by “designing out” losses related to equipment startup before they occur.
-Utilizing existing measurement data operators, technicians, and others use a process of implementation and equipment modeling to reduce startup time and costs.
+Utilizing existing measurement data operators, technicians, and others use a process of implementation and equipment modeling to reduce startup time, cut costs, and reach operational excellence.

 Concurrent New Product Development uses a methodology that brings together all the necessary functions at the appropriate time to effectively plan, develop, and manufacture new products that (1) satisfy customer requirements and (2) meet internal measures of success.